saraswathy-c/SQL/techTFQ Bootcamp/Session 1/README.md

 ✨	Covered the basic types of different SQL commands: DDL, DML, DCL, TCL and DQL.
 Also discussed about constraints and data types. <br>
 ✨	The session introduced us to **Snowflake** - primarily a cloud-based data warehouse. <br>
 #### About Snowflake: <br>
+    It provides a single platform for storing and analyzing data, offering features like scalable storage and computing, and         enabling data sharing and collaboration across different cloud environments.
-    Just need a web-based user interface, from which all aspects of managing and using Snowflake can be accessed.  <br>
+    Just need a web-based user interface, from which all aspects of managing and using Snowflake can be accessed.
-    Snowflake runs completely on cloud infrastructure. <br>
+    Snowflake runs completely on cloud infrastructure.
-    Snowflake is a true self-managed service.  <br> <br>
+    Snowflake is a true self-managed service.
 ✨  During the session, we learnt how to create Snowflake objects, load CSV data files, write and execute sample queries.<br>
 ✨	Studied the **UPI Transactions** dataset and solved the sample queries.<br>
 This dataset simulates realistic Unified Payments Interface (UPI) transactions across various merchant categories in India.
 It is designed to reflect real-world digital payment patterns, including temporal, demographic, and behavioural features relevant for fraud detection, consumer analytics, and business intelligence. <br>